Plain Words – the Documentation and Training People

 This intensive workshop shows you how to focus on what you are trying to achieve in your reports and emails, and gives you techniques to ensure that your final documents meet those objectives.

-What you will learn on this email and report writing course
+What you will learn on this email & report writing essentials

 During this course, you will cover: